-- Unix workstations Sun Microsystems and Silicon Graphics
+- UNIX workstations-Sun Microsystems and Silicon Graphics

 - PC compatible microcomputers

-- Applix 1616 microcomputers
+- Transputer systems

 - Unikix OLTP

-INTERFACE ROOM (ROOM 4/447)
+- Access to supercomputers

+- Remote access

+Interface Room (room 4/447)

-To ensure users are able to obtain direct access to services, the Programmer on duty provides the primary point of contact for user enquiries.
+To ensure users are able to obtain direct access to services, the Programmer on duty provides the primary point of contact for user inquiries.
 This person is available on a consultative basis during normal operating hours.
 Further information may be obtained by telephoning the Interface Room on 330 1869.